lauralen/feedback/README.md

 ## About

-React app for product feedbacked.
+React app for product feedback.

 Challenge by [Frontend Mentor](https://www.frontendmentor.io).

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app), using the [Redux](https://redux.js.org/) and [Redux Toolkit](https://redux-toolkit.js.org/) template.

 ## Available Scripts